 - STAR TREK TECHNOBABBLE

 Across The Universe, Aliens and Trekkers!

-Its a well known fact that I have a soft spot for our alien friends but our interstellar merrymaking has a much deeper significance than the celebration of NASA's 45th anniversary of its Deep Space Network which is in itself a truly momentous occasion.
+We all have a soft spot for our alien friends but heres the scoop NASA's 45th anniversary of its Deep Space Network is in itself a truly momentous occasion.

-I haven't forgotten the 40th aniversary of the song either and the 50th anniversary of NASA.
-Trekkies fear not, the destination for John Lennon's song "Across The Universe" is 431 light years away to the shining star Polaris.
-The song will have to travel 2.5 quadrillion miles across the galactic expanse spanning 431 lightspeed years.
-A strong beam of light from the Polaris star will take 431 years to reach earth.
+The 40th aniversary of the song and the 50th anniversary of NASA.
+Trekkies fear not, John Lennon's song "Across The Universe" will have to transmit 431 light years away to reach the shining star Polaris.
+The songs journey involves 2.5 quadrillion miles across the galactic expanse spanning 431 lightspeed years.
+So you see a strong beam of light from the Polaris star will take 431 years to reach earth.

 So if there are any bad guys out there in the Polaris Quadrant, hey listen up.
 Earths ready, we've got Captain Picard of the starship USS Enterprise within calling range, Captain Kirk, Spock and his Vulcan Logic, Five of starfleet's best engineers Scotty, Geordi, Bellana, Trip and Miles O'Brien.
-Lock and load phasers, quantum photon torpedoes ready.
-Aye aye captain..
-The Federation fleet is armed and ready to send in its killer androids, omnipitent entities and Klingon detectives.
-What could possibly go wrong with Tribbles, Mudds women, Mother Horta and Q on our side?
+Lock and load phasers, quantum photon torpedoes ready..
+The Federation fleet is armed and ready to send in the droids, omnipotent entities and its hungry tribble detectives.

 Live Long and Prosper, Aliens and Trekkers!